schachmat/ingo/README.md

   0. defaults given when flags are initialized
 * write defaults to config file, if they are not set there already
 * every flag in the config file has the flag usage prepended as a comment
+* shorthand flags pointing to the same variable as another flag will not be written to the config file to reduce noise.
+Both short and long version will still show up in the `-h` output.
 * old flags, which are not used anymore are not removed
 * when old flags are found, a warning is printed to stderr (see example below)
 * flags must not contain the characters `:` and `=` as they are used as